All building consents require specific inspections for building and plumbing work.

-Before the coating is applied to any plaster-coated cladding systems, you must arrange an inspection with a Council inspector.
+Before the coating is applied to any plaster-coated cladding systems, you must arrange an inspection with a Building Officer.

 It's extremely important to install cladding systems in strict compliance with the technical specifications for the product that have been approved as part of the building consent documentation.

 Before Council will be able to issue a Code Compliance Certificate the following information is required: